dianixn/Channelformer/README.md

 %%% Comments

 Run with MATLAB 2021B, with fully-installed deep learning toolbox because it requires customized training.
+You also have to copy all the files from Naren_channel into main path and carefully read the license of the Naren channel.

 The authors gratefully acknowledge the funding of this research by Huawei.